 - You anticipate that the Ending Value will be less than the Starting Value.
-In other words, you anticipate that the underlying currencies will weaken relative to the euro over the term of the notes. - You seek 100% principal protection or preservation of capital. - You seek interest payments or other current income on your investment. - You seek assurances that there will be a liquid market if and when you want to sell the notes prior to maturity - You are unwilling or are unable to assume the credit risk associated with us, as the issuer of the notes.
+In other words, you anticipate that the Indian rupee will weaken relative to the U.S. dollar. - You seek 100% principal protection or preservation of capital. - You seek interest payments or other current income on your investment. - You seek assurances that there will be a liquid market if and when you want to sell the notes prior to maturity. - You are unwilling or are unable to assume the credit risk associated with us, as the issuer of the notes.